 After SCA had acquired a good foothold in the community, it was time to expand programs and events to fulfill a larger vision for the organization.
 The annual BAM (Bikes, Art, and Music) Festival took shape, as well as the popular annual Star Search competition to showcase talent that had been developing through SCA's programs throughout the first few years.
 To support these and other events, Sturgis Center for the Arts began working with other community pillar organizations and companies to put on unique fundraisers and provide more opportunities for its students to develop and present their skills.
 A thrift store was formed to benefit SCA, and multiple state- and nation-wide grants assisted the expansion efforts.

 A NEW DIRECTION

 In 2010 it was decided that Sturgis Center for the Arts was due for a new managing team to give Rick and Michelle a chance to pursue other goals in life, and also to give the organization a fresh outlook and new ideas going forward.
 The subsequent few years included two location shifts, four changes in Directors, and an amount of uncertainty regarding the future of the organization.
-Now in its twelfth year, SCA has grown and changed shape in response to each of the Directors and their unique influence.
+Now in its fourteenth year, SCA has grown and changed shape in response to each of the Directors and their unique influence.
 The organization is looking forward to further expansion in upcoming years thanks to a new facility ideal for providing lessons and art classes, in addition to the current staff and Board Members.
 The nonprofit is now led by the second generation of thinkers and doers; those that were once pupils are now sharing their knowledge and fueling the bright future of Sturgis Center for the Arts.